Project Area | Inducing lifelong plasticity (iPlasticity) by brain rejuvenation: elucidation and manipulation of critical period mechanisms |

 Strategy for Future Research Activity |

-We are planning to conclude behavioral longitudinal data collection and in parallel develop methods for automatic analysis of large at-home language input data (no algorithms adapted to Japanese exist).
+With longitudinal data collection concluding, we will dedicate the next FY to data exploitation and analysis.
 This will allow us to longitudinally link infant language input to their speech perception development and word learning, allowing us to quantify the role of the input during sensitive periods.
 We will supplement these data with cross-sectional EEG data, which will allow us more fine-grained insights into speech perception during sensitive periods.
-We will also continue improving methods for online data collection towards launching the foreseen cross-sectional data collection of speech perception across contrasts, which will provide us insights into the role of the input on speech perception from a different perspective.
+Data collection will terminate within this FY to also allow for result evaluation.
+With a Japanese online testing platform in place now, as well as methodological improvements established, we will be able to move forward with cross-sectional data collection of speech perception across contrasts.
+This will provide us insights into the role of the input on speech perception from a different perspective.
 While the longitudinal dataset give us the impact of natural variation, this study will complement it by experimentally modifying the saliency and frequency of contrasts infants encounter, providing us with potentially stronger, but less ecologically valid evidence.

 |